Mochtín

 Mochtín is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
-It has about 1,100 inhabitants.
+It has about 1,200 inhabitants.

 Mochtín lies approximately 7 km south-east of Klatovy, 43 km south of Plzeň, and 112 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Bystré, Hoštice, Hoštičky, Kocourov, Lhůta, Nový Čestín, Srbice, Těšetiny and Újezdec are administrative parts of Mochtín.
+Mochtín consists of ten municipal parts (in brackets population according to the 2021 census):